jdenoc/money-tracker/README.md

 ***

 #### <a name="prod-updates">Updates</a>
 From time to time, there will be new updates released.
 Such updates will contain new features, bug fixes, general improvements ect.
-In order to allow such improvements to be usable on production deployments, you should follow these steps
+In order to allow such improvements to be usable on production deployments, you should follow these steps:
 ```bash
 # While already in the application directory, i.e.: cd money-tracker/